tkim0615/pill-manager-app/README.md

 ### Phase and Cohort:  Phase5 SE111323

 ## App Description:
 Manage your prescriptions with ease!
-You will be able to login and manage current prescriptions, see history of prescriptions and help you to take your dose!
+You will be able to login and manage current prescriptions, see history of prescriptions and mark doses taken!

 ## Domain ERD:
 ![ERD](Pill-manager.png)